-Creamy, rich, and luscious Marry Me Chickpeas with incredible depth of flavor!
+Creamy, rich, and luscious Marry Me Chickpeas with incredible depth of flavour!
 One-pot and ready in less than 30 minutes.
 Serve with mashed potatoes, pasta, rice, or bread so you can soak up every last drop of delicious sauce!

-If you’re looking for more vegan chickpea dishes to add to the dinner rotation, try my Chickpea & Lentil Curry, Chickpea Meatballs, Chickpea Smash, and Tomato Chickpea Salad recipes.
+If you’re looking for more vegan chickpea dishes to add to the dinner rotation, try my Chickpea & Lentil Curry, Chickpea Meatballs, and Smoky Spiced Chickpeas in Tomato Sauce.

 💌 SAVE THIS RECIPE!